-In California, if your home is part of a homeowners' association (HOA) and you fall behind in the assessments (or "dues"):
+In California, if your home is part of an HOA or COA and you fall behind in the assessments (sometimes called "dues"):

 In California, a lien can't be recorded until 30 days after the HOA has sent you (the homeowner) notice about the delinquent assessments.
 The notice must include, among other things:

 Before recording its lien for delinquent assessments, the association has to offer you and, if requested, participate in dispute resolution under the association's "meet and confer" program.
 (Cal.
 Civ.
-Code §§ 5900 to 5920, § 5660(e).)
+Code §§ 5900 to 5920, § 5660(e) (2025).)
 Under California law, you may also submit a request to meet with the board to discuss a payment plan.
 (Cal.
 Civ.
-Code § 5665.)
+Code § 5665 (2025).)

 If an assessment is delinquent, the association may recover all of the following:

-California law limits the HOA's ability to foreclose in some circumstances.
+California law limits the HOA's ability to foreclose due to unpaid assessments in some circumstances.
 The HOA can't foreclose unless:

 In judicial foreclosures, the redemption period is: